WellSantos-Dev/WellSantos-Dev/README.md

 # Hello, Friend.

 ## 👋 I’m Wellington Santos
 <p>I'm a front-end developer passionate about the best web development technologies.
-I am a student at B7Web, where I learned in practice the most modern web development technologies.</p>
+I am a student at B7Web and Origamid, where I learned in practice the most modern web development technologies.</p>
 I'live in 🇧🇷, North Coast 🌅.

 ## currently learning: